cloud-gov/cg-site/_posts/2025-02-04-v2-readiness.md

 Going through this checklist will address most places where the v2 API may still be in use.

 - [ ] Ensure you and your developers are using a [version of the CF CLI](#update-your-version-of-cf-cli), the Cloud Foundry command line interface (CLI), later than v7.7.1 or v8.7.1.
+  - Check your version by running `cf version`.
+  - If you need to upgrade, follow the [V8 CLI Installation Guide](https://github.com/cloudfoundry/cli/wiki/V8-CLI-Installation-Guide).
+  - If approval processes will delay adopting a supported version, please notify [Support](mailto:support@cloud.gov)
-- [ ] Ensure your deployment code, such as your CD pipeline, is using a supported [version of the CF CLI](#update-your-version-of-cf-cli) later than v7.7.1 or v8.7.1.
+- [ ] Ensure your deployment code, such as your CD pipeline, is using a supported [version of the CF CLI](#update-your-version-of-cf-cli) later than v7.7.1 or v8.7.1 (see above).
 - [ ] Scan your application deployment code for the string '/v2'.
 If you find it, determine if it's a call to the v2 API, e.g. `cf curl /v2/....`.
   - [ ] As needed, update your code to use the `/v3/` equivalents, per the [v3 upgrade guide](https://v3-apidocs.cloudfoundry.org/index.html#upgrade-guide).
 - [ ] If you use Terraform, ensure you're using [v3 CloudFoundry Terraform provider](https://github.com/cloudfoundry/terraform-provider-cloudfoundry).